IntelLabs/ParallelAccelerator.jl/README.md

 can be successfully compiled and run:

-1. Right now we only support a limited subset of Julia's language features, mostly just basic numbers and dense array types, array and (some) math functions, and basic control flow structures.
-Notably we do not support String type, and custom data types such as records and unions, currently do not translate well in to C. There is also no support for exceptions, I/O operations (not even `println`), or arbitrary ccalls.
+1. Right now we only support a limited subset of Julia's language features, mostly just basic numbers and dense array types, (some) math functions, and basic control flow structures.
+Notably we do not support String types and custom data types such as records and unions, which currently do not translate well in to C. There is also no support for exceptions, I/O operations (very limited `println`), or arbitrary ccalls.

-2. Also, we do not support calling Julia functions from C in the optimization result code.
-What this implies is that we'll have to transitively convert every Julia function in the call chain to C, and if any one of them is not translated properly, the entire thing will fail to compile.
+2. We do not support calling Julia functions from C in the optimized function.
+What this implies is that we transitively convert every Julia function in the call chain to C, and if any of them is not translated properly, the target function with `@acc` will fail to compile.

-3. We've made a decision to not support Julia's `Any` type in C, mostly to defend against erroneous translation.
-If the AST of a Julia function contains a variable with Any type, our Julia-to-C translator will give up compiling this function.
-This is indeed more limiting than it sounds, because Julia does not annotate all expressions in a typed AST with complete type information, and this is happening for some expressions that calls Julia's own intrinsics.
-We are working on support more of them if we can derive the actual type to be not `Any`, but currently this is still a work-in-progress.
+3. We do not support Julia's `Any` type in C, mostly to defend against erroneous translation.
+If the AST of a Julia function contains a variable with `Any` type, our Julia-to-C translator will give up compiling the function.
+This is indeed more limiting than it sounds, because Julia does not annotate all expressions in a typed AST with complete type information.
+For example, this happens for some expressions that call Julia's own intrinsics.
+We are working on supporting more of them if we can derive the actual type to be not `Any`, but currently this is still a work-in-progress.

 At the moment ParallelAccelerator only supports the Julia-to-C back-end, and we